sveltia/sveltia-cms/README.md

   - New assets can be uploaded by dragging & dropping them into the dialog[^20].
   - A file/image URL can also be entered in the dialog.
   - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert free stock photos[^8].
 - Optional object fields (`widget: object` with `required: false`) can be manually added or removed.
-If removed, the required subfields will no longer trigger validation errors[^16].
+If unadded or removed, the required subfields won’t trigger validation errors[^16].
 - You can revert changes to all fields or a specific field.

 ### Better asset management

 - A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents.
   - You can sort or filter assets by name or file type and view asset details, including size, dimensions, and a list of entries that use the selected asset.
   - You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
   - You can navigate between the global media folder and per-collection media folders[^6].
 - Assets stored in an entry-relative media folder are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].

 ## Compatibility